honeypot-globe/data/README.md

 The [JSON data](https://github.com/honeypot-globe/data/blob/gh-pages/kippo.json) is comprised of triplets of (latitude, longitude, magnitude), where magnitude indicates the relative number of login attempts from this position.
 The magnitude is computed using a slight log (base 1.1), to smooth out a numbers a bit.

 #### Markdown
-The [markdown data](https://github.com/honeypot-globe/data/blob/gh-pages/kippo.md) is for anyone interested in the raw data, and indicates the actual number of login attempts from a location.
+The [markdown data](https://github.com/honeypot-globe/data/blob/gh-pages/kippo.md) is for anyone interested in a human-readable format of the data, and indicates the actual number of login attempts from a location.